maurandco/contract/contract.md

 You will own the website we design for you plus the visual elements that we create for it.
 We will give you source files and finished files, and you should keep them somewhere safe as we are not required to keep a copy.
 You own all intellectual property rights of text, images, site specification and data you provided, unless someone else owns them.

-We will own any intellectual property rights we have developed prior to, or developed separately from this project and not paid for by you.
+We will own any intellectual property rights we have developed prior to, or developed separately from, this project and not paid for by you.
 We will own the unique combination of these elements that constitutes a complete design and we will license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

 ### Payment schedule